Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

-The pivotal states that are still too close to call are Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin.
+The pivotal states that are still too close to call are Arizona, Georgia, Nevada, North Carolina and Pennsylvania.

+ABC News called Michigan just after 1:30 p.m. as a victory for Biden.
+The vote in Wisconsin is also very close and hasn't yet been certified, but ABC News is reporting Biden as the apparent winner.

 Ways Biden can win